 Smaller Footprint – In the main data center room, Optical LAN offers 4x better Ethernet density from a smaller footprint.
 By occupying less rack area you save physical space, and with OLAN great aggregation capabilities, you save ports plus money at the core router too.
 At the telecommunication rooms, OLAN design gives you the opportunity to reduce or eliminate the telecom rooms.
 When you exit the telecom rooms you gain a rippling effect of reducing air conditioning, fire suppression systems, security surveillance and other building materials needed.
 Within the cabling pathways, the single mode fiber (SMF) can carry as many as 128 gigabit Ethernet connections across a single cable with OLAN.
 Furthermore, with OLAN deep fiber design, every 4-port Optical Network Terminal (ONT) provides a 4 to 1 reduction in cabling between the telecom closet and the connected devices.
 Because of the reduced amount of cabling J-Hooks can be used in the horizontal pathways instead of more substantial cable trays.

-Reduce Energy – Optical LAN can lower the network powering demands on one building (e.g. 2,000 Ethernet connections) as much as 15%.
+Reduce Energy – Optical LAN can lower the network powering demands on one building (e.g. 2,000 Ethernet connections) as much as 30-50% which moves the needle yet again for operational carbon reductions calculations.
 At Tellabs, we have had some of our larger customers, like Department of Energy Sandia National Laboratory, save as much as 65% in power consumption as a result of OLAN (e.g. 1 million kwh saved per year at Sandia).
 Another reduction in energy can be gained by lower air conditioning.
 This is possible because of reduced or eliminated telecom rooms, and because the ONTs and Optical Line Terminals (OLTs) can operate at extended temperature ranges.
 Finally, we have been seeing that Power over Ethernet (PoE) can be delivered more efficiently over an OLAN architecture – as much as 13% power saving with PoE over OLAN!

 This is all why Optical LAN is a great choice for green buildings and campuses.
-It is more energy-efficient, healthy and environmentally friendly, plus it takes up less space and consumes less material and energy.
-OLAN is clearly the first best choice for Sustainability and Net Zero certification initiatives.
+It is more energy-efficient, climate, healthy, and environmentally friendly, plus it takes up less space and consumes less material and energy.
+OLAN is clearly the first best choice for Sustainability, Embodied Carbon Reduction and Net Zero certification initiatives.